Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 Make sure you stick by your dog when you are home and give their training your full attention.

-Do it right and you can still have a great bond with a dog, even if you work full time.
+If you do this right, you can still have a great bond with a dog, even if you work full time.

 Free Training Tips